 It’s a bad question, poorly formulated, I have to say.
-Technically, a bobcat could kill a Rottweiler under certain unusual circumstances (old, infirm dog?) but in a straight fight between two fit adults, the bobcat would probably lose the majority of times, I would argue, as the dog is 5 to 6 times larger and aggressive.
+Technically, a bobcat could kill a Rottweiler under certain circumstances (old dog for instance) but in a straight fight between two fit adults, the bobcat would probably lose the majority of times, I would argue, as the dog is 5 to 6 times larger and aggressive.
 And in any case bobcats are not going to fight with large dogs like pit bulls and Rottweilers because there’s no point to it.
 They might have to fight if they are defending themselves but bobcats are not going to go up to a pit bull and start a fight.

 Bobcats can attack and kill white-tailed deer but normally they hunt cottontail rabbits and snowshoe hares.
 This gives an impression of the kind of animals that a bobcat feels comfortable attacking and killing to eat.
 Obviously, a bobcat is not going to attack a pit bull as a prey animal because it’s not the kind of prey animal that it selects; too dangerous.
 It is not just about size but aggression.
 A deer is unaggressive.

 Bobcats do attack small dogs as shown in this video.
 I think this answers the question.
-It’s about the size and strength.
-Pit bulls and other large dogs are just too powerful for the bobcat and they will keep clear, whereas small dogs like the one in the video are considered to be prey animals to the bobcat.
+It’s about the size, strength and aggression.
+Pit bulls and other large dogs are too powerful and too aggressive for the bobcat and they will keep clear, whereas small dogs like the one in the video are considered to be prey animals to the bobcat.
 Domestic cats can also be hunted by bobcats.
 They don’t differentiate between domestic animals, livestock and wild animals when hunting.
 They are all fair game if the size is right.

 SOME MORE ON BOBCATS: